llGaetanll/autorice/README.md

 LARBS will parse the given programs list and install all given programs.
 Note that the programs file must be a three column `.csv`.

-The first column is a "tag" that determines how the program is installed, "" (blank) for the main repository, `A` for via the AUR or `G` if the program is a git repository that is meant to be `make && sudo make install`ed. `V`if it's for the void linux distribution's xbps package manager.
+The first column is a "tag" that determines how the program is installed:
+ - ` ` (Nothing) will use pacman to install the package.
+You can check if the package is available by running `pacman -Qs <package-name>`
+ - `A` will use yay by default, to install the package from the AUR
+ - `G` will manually install the git repository with `make && sudo make install`
+ - `P` will `pipinstall` the package

 The second column is the name of the program in the repository, or the link to the git repository, and the third comment is a description (should be a verb